rahulschandak/Portfolio_Website/README.md

 Personal Portfolio of Rahul Chandak.

-An attempt to design my own fully responsive website from scratch as a means to learn web development technologies like React, Node, Bootstrap, etc. It is a work-in-progress project.
+An attempt to design my own fully responsive website from scratch as a means to learn web development technologies like React, Node, Bootstrap, etc. It is a work-in-progress project and expect to see improvements in the near future.

 Feel free to connect with me on LinkedIn for suggestions, to know how I designed the site, etc.